 I calmly put the car in park, turned it off, grabbed my pocketbook, and stepped away from the car.
-I was probably in shock.
+I may have been in shock.

-Right then I could see one of my kids as she was walking toward the carpool line jerk her head around—while rolling her eyes of course—then rock around on her heel and walk back toward the school with one hand covering her face.
+Right then I saw one of my kids as she was walking toward the carpool line jerk her head around—while rolling her eyes, of course—then rock around on her heel and walk back toward the school with one hand covering her face.

 Then I heard one of the kids in the crowd as they watched my car’s dramatic display of personal expression say very matter-of-factly to my other kid, “Your car’s on fire.”
 My kid sighed heavily.
 Her shoulders dropped.
 She looked at the ground.
 Her hair fell in her face.